 - Engagement and Cost-per-click (CPC) Metrics

-- Email Click-through-rate (CTR) and Checkout Abandonment Metrics
+- Email Click-through-rate (CTR) and Cart Abandonment Metrics

-- Average Order Value (AOV), Sales Conversion Rates, Refund and Return Rate Metrics
+- Average Order Value (AOV), Sales Conversion Rate, Refund and Return Rate Metrics

 - Customer Retention Rate, Customer Lifetime Value (CLV) and Repeat Customer Rate Metrics